 In such a scenario, the Web Application Firewall is the only way to virtually patch vulnerabilities like XSS and others.
 It acts as a shield that prevents exploitations without obstructing normal traffic or online business operations.

 Additionally, WAF also needs to provide smarter business solutions with zero WAF false positives and continuous monitoring with adaptation for any changes to the application.

 Task: Know how a web application firewall works

 Online businesses will get bigger than ever.
 More players will join the bandwagon, there will be mergers, and there will be acquisitions and takeovers.
-Intense competition will turn on the heat and will lead to aggressive marketing and sales effort backed by the rapid development of sophisticated web applications.
+Intense competition will turn on the heat and will lead to aggressive marketing and sales efforts backed by the rapid development of sophisticated web applications.
 However, in the middle of key business activities, security should not struggle.
 If web application security technology is not exactly your stronger suit, there is always an option to offload these worries to a trusted website security partner.
 It’s all about understanding the complexities and strategizing a strong 360-degree application security plan around the ‘Detect, Protect & Monitor’ concept.

-Task: Explore AppTrana concept for your business.
+Task: Explore the AppTrana concept for your business.